InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 The bonding curve contract is able to collect project fees in collateral tokens from users that use the buy and sell functions.
 The fees are taken as a percentage of the incoming/outgoing collateral tokens and are stored in the contract itself for later withdrawal.
 The workflow admin can set the fees via the setBuyFee and setSellFee functions respectively.
 To withdraw the fees the withdrawProjectCollateralFee() function can be used.

-## The Bonding Surface Contract and its Parameters
+## The Quadratic Price Formula Contract and its Parameters

-The key point that distinguishes this contract from the base contracts is the use of the BondingSurface to determine the price of the distributed tokens.
+The key point that distinguishes this contract from the base contracts is the use of the QuadraticPriceFormula to determine the price of the distributed tokens.
 In the following, the parameters that are needed to set up the contract are described.

 ### IssuanceToken